ianhyzy/blog.ian.gay/_posts/2020-07-04-hey-vs-gmail.md

 > Marking things unread so you don’t forget to reply later.
 Starring or flagging something to mean one of a dozen different things.
 Writing drafts to yourself because you have no where else to keep notes.
 The days of doing one thing to mean another are over.
 Hacky, roundabout workflows be gone.
 HEY gives you proper workflows for the way people email today.

-Presented without comment is this section of Gmail's general settings page:
+The most popular Gmail add-ons do things like add send-later queues, better flagging machanisms, and note-taking systems.

+To close out this section, here is Gmail's Star settings, which I will also add do not work on mobile:

 ![Photo of Gmail stars setting](/assets/images/gmail-stars.jpg)

 ### Seriously, people and support matter

 I also want to mention how impactful it is to have two "faces" for a product that are generally very good about communicating to the public, being open about what they believe and what they're trying to do, and [picking fights with the bad guys](https://www.theverge.com/2020/6/18/21296180/apple-hey-email-app-basecamp-rejection-response-controversy-antitrust-regulation) when they can.
-Compared to large companies that force comms people to craft sterile PR statements and never interact openly or honestly with their customers, it boosts my confidence in the product.
+Compared to large companies that force comms people to craft sterile PR statements and never interact openly or honestly with their customers, it makes me happy to see.

 Considering support, I would rather wait days for a good answer to my question than get a useless response quickly.
 I have had almost nothing but awful experiences with Google One (paid consumer Google account) __and__ G Suite support, and from what I hear the Microsoft side of the fence is not much better in this regard.
 Other, smarter, more experienced people have probably written more about this and it isn't the point of this post so I won't belabor the point.